mehulagg/gitlab/doc/administration/pages/index.md

 ### Object storage settings

 WARNING:
-With the following settings, Pages will use both
-NFS and Object Storage locations when deploying the site. **Do not remove the existing NFS mount used by Pages** when applying these settings.
-For more information, see epics [3901](https://gitlab.com/groups/gitlab-org/-/epics/3901#how-to-test-object-storage-integration-in-beta) and [3910](https://gitlab.com/groups/gitlab-org/-/epics/3910).
+With the following settings, Pages uses both NFS and Object Storage locations when deploying the site. **Do not remove the existing NFS mount used by Pages** when applying these settings.
+For more information, see the epics [3901](https://gitlab.com/groups/gitlab-org/-/epics/3901#how-to-test-object-storage-integration-in-beta) and [3910](https://gitlab.com/groups/gitlab-org/-/epics/3910).

 The following settings are: